Frequently asked questions

 We obtained all required resource consents and landowner approvals for the Central Interceptor project in 2015, including consents for the above-ground sites.
 See the consent documentation.
+We will be working within our resource consent guidelines.

 How is the Central Interceptor being built?